tstelzle/FinanceTrackingTool/README.md

 Further information like a category should also be added to the database entry.
 If the article is not known yet, there should be a request to add the additional information.

+# Features App

 Later on there should be an app from which the photos of a receipt can be send to the server.
 The app should also be able to list results from a query on the database.

+* make pictures
+* get basic data from database

+# Features Website

 In a next step there should be a web tool, which should have the same, if not more, features as the app.
 Additional features could be plotting graphs of the database entries.

+* plotting graphs
+* get data from database
+* link to products as same, which have a different name
+* ...

 ## Techstack Server